What is Oracle Cloud Infrastructure Object Storage?

 How secure are pre-authenticated requests?

 Pre-authenticated requests are generally a secure means of sharing data.
-Pre-authenticated requests can only be created by users who have permissions to create such requests.
-Furthermore, the user creating the request must be allowed to perform the action the request is permitting.
+Pre-authenticated requests can only be created by users who have PAR_MANAGE permission and can be used through URLs only while the creators have permissions to access objects or buckets associated with PARs.

 Be careful when sharing a PAR URL.
 Make sure that only the intended user gains access to it.
 Anyone who has access to the PAR URL is automatically granted access to the object storage resource specified in the PAR.
 There is no obvious way to determine whether the PAR usage came from an authorized or unauthorized user.